rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 reasonably fast for typical functions but computationally expensive as the variable count grows.

-## Conclusion: The Value of *Good Enough* Oracles
+## Conclusion

-We have built a system that moves from raw execution traces to structured logical properties.
-While our implementation is a simplified version of the full Daikon system, it contains the core ideas of dynamic invariant mining:
+Our implementation is a simplified version of the full Daikon system, but it contains the core ideas of dynamic invariant mining:

 1. **The specification gap**: Most software has no formal specification.
 By mining invariants, we create a "de facto" spec that describes how the code actually behaves.

-2. **Templates are the Limit**: As seen with `newton_sqrt`, the miner can only *see* what we give it templates for.
+2. **Templates are the limit**: As seen with `newton_sqrt`, the miner can only *see* what we give it templates for.
 The trade-off is between computational cost (more templates = more checks) and expressiveness.

-3. **Automated assertions**: These mined invariants can be turned into `assert` statements.
-This creates an **approximate oracle**—a suite of tests that ensures future changes don't violate the established "truth" of the program's execution.
+3. **Automated assertions**: These mined invariants can be turned into `assert` statements, giving you an approximate oracle that flags when future changes break previously observed behavior.

 Dynamic analysis doesn't replace formal proof or manual testing, but provides an automated, and hence low-effort way to document behavior and